-Joanna Baker has been the Managing Director of the Edinburgh International Festival since 2006.
-She joined the Festival in 1992 as Marketing and Public Affairs Director and over the past 22 years has played a major role in helping to establish collaborative working initiatives in Edinburgh and further afield, including Festivals Edinburgh, an organisation which represents Edinburgh’s 12 major Festivals and which she chaired for its first three years, and TAB, an audience development agency for the cultural sector.
+Joanna Baker was the Managing Director of the Edinburgh International Festival from 2006 until 2018.
+She joined the Festival in 1992 as Marketing and Public Affairs Director and over the past 23 years has played a major role in helping to establish collaborative working initiatives in Edinburgh and further afield, including Festivals Edinburgh, an organisation which represents Edinburgh’s 12 major Festivals and which she chaired for its first three years, and TAB, an audience development agency for the cultural sector.

 Between 1983 and 1992 she worked for Welsh National Opera, Sadler’s Wells Royal Ballet and the National Theatre in London.
 Public/voluntary appointments include serving as a member of the Scottish Arts Council from 2000 – 2006, chairing its Dance Committee from 2000 – 2004 and serving as Vice Chair in 2005/2006.